Structure of the free interfaces near triple junction singularities in harmonic maps and optimal partition problems: Introduction

 One of the main consequences of \cref{t:epi} is the uniqueness of the ($\sfrac32$-homogeneous) blow-up at every point of frequency $\sfrac32$.
 We notice that the uniqueness of the tangent maps was claimed in \cite[Section 3]{CL2010}.
 The argument in \cite{CL2010} is based on a Monneau-type formula obtained via the Weiss-energy linearization identity from \cite[Lemma 3.2]{CL2010}.
 Unfortunately, there is a missing term in \cite[Lemma 3.2]{CL2010}, which compromises the conclusion in \cite{CL2010}.
 The correct formula is given in \cref{lemma:weiss_diff} and contains an extra term $\beta$.
 This term is linear and positive, and requires particular attention in the proof of the epiperimetric inequality.
 Finally, we also point out that the term $\beta$ from \cref{lemma:weiss_diff} is specific for our functional and contains information on the interaction between the different phases.

 Our epiperimetric inequality shares some common features with the epiperimetric inequalities from \cite{TaylorAnnals,TaylorInventiones}, for instance, the concept of \enquote{linearization} and the difficulties related to the \enquote{parametrization} over the limit cone.
-On the other hand, our functional is of different nature, which is reflected, in particular, in the classifications of the solutions of the linearized problem in \Cref{sec:linearized}, in the Weiss-energy linearization identity from \cref{lemma:weiss_diff}, and in the constructions of the competitors in Step 1 and Step 4 of the proof of the epiperimetric inequality in \cref{sec:proof-of-epi}, where we face structural problems caused by the segregation constraint which is not present in \cite{Weiss,TaylorAnnals,TaylorInventiones}.
+On the other hand, our functional is of different nature, which is reflected, in particular, in the classifications of the solutions of the linearized problem in \Cref{sec:linearized}, in the Weiss-energy linearization identity from \cref{lemma:weiss_diff}, and in the constructions of the competitors in Step 1 and Step 4 of the proof of the epiperimetric inequality in \cref{sec:proof-of-epi}, where we face structural problems caused by the segregation constraint which is not present in \cite{Weiss,GPGthin,FSthin,TaylorAnnals,TaylorInventiones}.
+In fact, there are linear remainder terms that appear in the Weiss-energy identity \Cref{lemma:weiss_diff} and also in the projection of the homogeneous extensions of blow-up sequences onto the space of $\sfrac{3}{2}$-homogeneous minimizers, see Step 3 of the proof of \Cref{t:epi} and, in particular, \eqref{eq:epi3}.

 Once we have the epiperimetric inequality \cref{t:epi}, the conclusion in \cref{t:main-main} follows mainly from the classification of the $\sfrac32$-homogeneous tangent maps (\cref{prop:32-homogeneous-classification}), from the frequency gap from above (\cref{lemma:gap_from_above}), and from a topological argument (\cref{l:no-holes}) similar to \cite{SimonJDG,TaylorAnnals,TaylorInventiones}, which guarantees the persistence of singularities over the triple junction model.